 While websites have to meet conformance levels, higher-level success criteria conformance signifies lower-level conformance too.

-Level A sets a minimal, low, and easy level of accessibility to obtain.
+Level A sets a minimal, low, and accessible level of accessibility.

 The content in all websites and applications must conform with Level AA success criteria.